-- K. This Order does not apply to the Executive Council, the Legislative Assembly; a council, board, or trust committee of a local authority as defined under the Community Charter, when holding a meeting or public hearing without members of the public attending in person; the distribution of food or other supplies to people in need; health or social services provided to people in need, such as warming centres; individual attendance at a place of worship for the purpose of prayer or quiet reflection; health care related events such as immunization clinics, COVID-19 testing centres and blood donation clinics; court sittings wherever they occur; workers at a workplace when engaged in their work activities; workers living at a work camp; students, teachers or instructors at a school operating under the School Act [RSBC 1996] Ch.
-412, the Independent School Act [RSBC 1996] Ch.
-216 or a First Nations School, or a post-secondary educational institution when engaged in educational activities; public pools and public skating rinks when not associated with an event; customers in a service business; a volunteer work party engaged in gardening, vegetation removal, trail building or a similar outside activity; the use of any place for local government, provincial or federal election purpose; or a rehabilitation or an exercise therapy program. - L. For certainty, this Order applies to private residences, vacation accommodation and private clubs and organizations; - M. I have reason to believe and do believe that - (i) the risk of an outbreak of COVID-19 among the public constitutes a health hazard under the Public Health Act; - (ii) there continues to be an urgent need for focussed action to reduce the risk of the transmission of COVID-19 which extends beyond the authority of one or more medical health officers; - (iii) coordinated action is needed to protect the public from the transmission of COVID-19; - (iv) it is in the public interest for me to exercise the powers in sections 30, 31, 32 and 39 (3) of the Public Health Act TO ORDER as follows:
+- I. This Order does not apply to the Executive Council, the Legislative Assembly; a council, board, or trust committee of a local authority as defined under the Community Charter, when holding a meeting or public hearing without members of the public attending in person; the distribution of food or other supplies to people in need; health or social services provided to people in need, such as cooling centres; individual attendance at a place of worship for the purpose of prayer or quiet reflection; health care related events such as immunization clinics, COVID-19 testing centres and blood donation clinics; court sittings wherever they occur; workers at a workplace when engaged in their work activities; workers living at a work camp; students, teachers or instructors at a school, or a post-secondary educational institution when engaged in educational activities; public pools and public skating rinks when not associated with an event; customers in a service business; a volunteer work party engaged in gardening, vegetation removal, trail building or a similar outside activity; the use of any place for local government, provincial or federal election purpose; or a rehabilitation or an exercise therapy program. - J. For certainty, this Order applies to private residences, vacation accommodation and private clubs and organizations; - K. I have reason to believe and do believe that - (i) the risk of an outbreak of COVID-19 among the public constitutes a health hazard under the Public Health Act; - (ii) there continues to be an urgent need for focused action to reduce the risk of the transmission of COVID-19 which extends beyond the authority of one or more medical health officers; - (iii) coordinated action is needed to protect the public from the transmission of COVID-19; - (iv) it is in the public interest for me to exercise the powers in sections 30, 31, 32 and 39(3) of the Public Health Act TO ORDER as follows:

-THIS ORDER REPEALS AND REPLACES MY ORDER OF MARCH 12, 2021 WITH RESPECT TO GATHERINGS AND EVENTS
+THIS ORDER REPEALS AND REPLACES MY ORDER OF MAY 7, 2021 WITH RESPECT TO GATHERINGS AND EVENTS